krunch3r76/entropythief/README.md

 **A golem requestor installation is needed to run this app.
 Please visit https://www.golem.network for details**

-get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (default). requests are sent whenever the named pipe falls below half the set threshold.
+get random entropy at a steal of a rate from multiple providers utilizing the linux entropy source or Intel's RDRAND cpu instruction (**default**). requests are sent whenever the pipe falls below half the set threshold.

 # video demo
 https://krunch3r76.github.io/entropythief